-The biology of this mite is still unknown, although it is thought to be similar to other Trombiculidae, but there are some important differences.
-For example, the period of feeding on the host is much longer than in Neotrombicula with an average of 3 months in cases so far described.
+The biology of this mite is still unknown.
+Although it is thought to be similar to other Trombiculidae, there are some important differences e.g. the period of feeding on the host is much longer than in Neotrombicula with an average of 3 months in cases so far described.